YanisChrys/phoxinus_annotation/README.md

 - **ES**: If have neither RNA nor protein data, BRAKER3 will run in ES mode.
 You should set the `BRAKER3 mode` to `"ES"` in the *`config/config.yaml`*
 - **ET**: If you only have a genome and RNA seq data, you need to set the mode to `"ET"`.
 See [Input](#input)
-- **ET_hints**: If you have a hints file, either `{filename}.hints` or `{filename}.gff` - like the data provided from BRAKER3, from a previous BRAKER3 run or from making the data yourself with a program like exonerate or HISAT, you need to set the mode to `"ET_hints"`
+- **hints**: If you have a hints file, either `{filename}.hints` or `{filename}hints.gff` - like the data provided from BRAKER3, from a previous BRAKER3 run or from making the data yourself with a program like exonerate, HISAT2 and/or ProtHint, you need to set the mode to `"hints"`
 - **EP**: If you only have a protein database saved as a fasta file, you need to set the mode to `"EP"`.
 - **ETP**: Finally, if you have both a protein database and a set of RNA sequence data you need to set the mode to `"ETP"`.
 The RNA will be mapped to your genome with STAR and the output of that will be used for BRAKER3.